 - Do not give accurate shots

-If you are a player that really wants to become good at the game, your first tasks should be mastering the four main hand techniques.
-There are going to be times in the game where if you cannot succeed in creating the correct hand bridge position, you won’t have a shot or you will possibly create a foul play or scratch shot.
+If you are a player that really wants to become good at the game, your first task should be mastering the four main hand techniques.
+There are going to be times in the game when if you cannot succeed in creating the correct hand bridge position, you won’t have a shot or you will possibly create a foul play or scratch shot.

-When you are at a beginner’s stage of the game, most persons or players would just tell you to make whichever hand bridge that’s most comforting for you.
-The thing is you have to remember that those are just for persons that have never played the game of pool before.
+When you are at the beginner’s stage of the game, most persons or players would just tell you to make whichever hand bridge that’s most comforting for you.
+The thing is you have to remember that those are just for people that have never played the game of pool before.

-If it is your first time buying a pool cue stick, I would recommend you to use a 19 ounce cue stick with a 13mm medium-hard tip two-piece pool cue stick.
-But if you are fully aware of what size you want already that is great, it means you ahead already but if not I am sure what I have recommended will suite u just great.
+If it is your first time buying a pool cue stick, I would recommend you use a 19-ounce cue stick with a 13mm medium-hard tip two-piece pool cue stick.
+But if you are fully aware of what size you want already that is great, it means you are ahead already but if not I am sure what I have recommended will suit u just great.

 Another thing if you are below the average height of 5ft7 you should consider using a 52 inches tall cue stick instead of the 58 inches standard form.
-Using the wrong cue length cue will alter with your gave as well, its gonna fell a bit dis-comfortable and out of place, so those are the thing to take into considerations.
+Using the wrong cue length cue will alter with your gave as well, its gonna feel a bit dis-comfortable and out of place, so those are the thing to take into consideration.

-I thank you for reading the article to the end I do hope you Check out a few more things we have here to offer for you guys, stay tuned for more and feel free to go check out our cue selection and reviews on whats best for the different types of pool games.
-See what cue stick is better for breaking, English usage, cut shots and other skilled plays of the games.
+I thank you for reading the article to the end I do hope you Check out a few more things we have here to offer for you guys, stay tuned for more, and feel free to go check out our cue selection and reviews on what best for the different types of pool games.
+See what cue stick is better for breaking, English usage, cut shots, and other skilled plays of the games.

 - Having your own cue stick will be better for the amount of practice time u get.

 - It would be good to get yourself a pool glove for smoother plays.